angelxuanchang/nlp-class/project.md

 ## Project Grading Framework

-The total marks are distributed as follows:
+The project marks are distributed as follows:

+* Proposal.
+Project proposal.
+20 marks (see the section on _Project Proposal_ for grading details)
+* Milestone.
+Description of progress and project plans.
+20 marks (see the section on _Project Milestone_ for grading details)
 * Work.
 Work done in the project.
 Results obtained.
-50 marks (see the section on _Grading of the Final Project Work_ for grading details)
+40 marks (see the section on _Grading of the Final Project Work_ for grading details)
 * Report.
 Description and analysis of what was done.
-25 marks (see the section on _Project Write-up_ for grading details)
+40 marks (see the section on _Project Write-up_ for grading details)
 * Poster.
 Performance at the online poster session and presentation quality.
-25 marks (details TBD)
-* Milestone.
-Description of progress and project plans.
-20 marks (see the section on _Milestone_ for grading details)
+20 marks (10 marks for poster video, and 10 marks poster interactive session)